grokkingnix/bourne-to-blog/README.md

 By default when you build and publish posts Bourne to Blog will do this in batches.
 So if you have several articles you can simply run `blog -bp` and this will build all the posts and then publish all of them with this single command (This will not overwrite any of the posts that already exist in the SFTP server).

 Alternatively you can build and publish a single post by using the `-s` flag, for example: `blog -bps file.md` this will only perform the building and publishing functions on the specified file.

+## Create a Wiki

+You can create your very own Wiki with Bourne to Blog, take a look at the `samples` folder for the files that can help you.
+You can see a detailed step by step guide [here](https://nixing.mx/blog/creating-a-wiki-with-bourne-to-blog.html)

 ## To-do